carbon-language/carbon-lang/lld/docs/design.rst

 into the in-memory graph of lld::Atoms with just a few memory allocations.
 And the format can easily adapt over time to new features.

+The binary file format follows the ReaderWriter patterns used in lld.
+The lld library comes with the classes: ReaderNative and WriterNative.
+So, switching between file formats is as easy as switching which Reader subclass is used.

 Textual representations in YAML
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~